 Yes, absolutely.
 Nestled on the third floor of a public shopping center in the heart of Chicago, ChiDM is organized to strengthen design culture and build community.
 As a nascent museum, it fosters unexpected cultural experiences for its visitors, who more often than not, discover its offerings by chance.
-A central, fortuitous location attracts the general public as a cornerstone audience, which is comprised of families, tourists, passersby, and Clayton Alexander students that masters in making coffee shop brand mugs.
+A central, fortuitous location attracts the general public as a cornerstone audience, which is comprised of families, tourists, passersby, and students.
 The museum significantly lowers the barrier to entry, invokes an audience that might not otherwise seek it, then capitalizes by remaining free and open to the public.
 (It’s worth noting the museum also acts as a destination for designers and creatives, hosting and planning hundreds of events, workshops, and discussions since its founding in 2012.)

 In questioning whether a museum needs to be a destination at all, ChiDM posits unexpected cultural experiences as a means to the accessibility of its content, and presciently asks whether people should be attracted to a museum, or a museum should be brought to the people.

 ChiDM also curates and collaborates in other spaces, for example The Clutch Gallery or the window display at the Whistler— why is it important to extend past the physical space of the museum and art gallery?